7 Tips for Building an Effective Email Sequence

 Here are 7 tips on how to build an email sequence that delights your audience and makes them take action.

-Remember that whoever you are sending your email sequence to, no matter what they do or where they are, they don’t have much time.
+Remember that whoever you are sending your cold email sequence to, no matter what they do or where they are, they don’t have much time.
 If they open your email, they want to know what’s in it for them, pretty quickly.

 That means you can’t waste time telling them how great your company is.
 Your recipient doesn’t want to know how long you’ve been in business or any other accomplishments.